pmean/build-website/text/04/brief-bio.md

 Steve Simon has provided lectures on Quality Control methods for several short course at the American Society of Andrology.
-Steve also participated in a workshop \"Methods for semen studies in humans\" in 1989, leading the discussion on longitudinal research designs.
+Steve also participated in a workshop "Methods for semen studies in humans" in 1989, leading the discussion on longitudinal research designs.

 Throughout his career, Steve has been an active researcher.
 He has